-134 The TOE Functional Requirement "Limited availability (FMT_LIM.2)" is specified as follows.
+132 The TOE Functional Requirement "Limited availability (FMT_LIM.2)" is specified as follows.

-FMT_LIM.2 Limited availability Hierarchical to: No other components.
+FMT_LIM.2 Limited availability

 FMT_LIM.2.1 The TSF shall be designed in a manner that limits their availability so that in conjunction with "Limited capabilities (FMT_LIM.1)" the following policy is enforced [assignment: Limited capability and availability policy].

 Dependencies: FMT_LIM.1 Limited capabilities.

-- 135 Application note: The functional requirements FMT_LIM.1 and FMT_LIM.2 assume that there are two types of mechanisms (limited capabilities and limited availability) which together shall provide protection in order to enforce the policy.
+- Application note: The functional requirements FMT_LIM.1 and FMT_LIM.2 assume that there are two types of mechanisms (limited capabilities and limited availability) which together shall provide protection in order to enforce the policy.
 This also allows that - (i) the TSF is provided without restrictions in the product in its user environment but its capabilities are so limited that the policy is enforced or conversely